mamoore1440/personal-site/src/content/model/HMT-Chains-Of-Logic.md

 * Reality
     4. The future of Reality can be calculated if there are no Humans
     5. The future of Reality can not be calculated if there are Humans
-* The Model in general
+* The Model In General
     6. TFP will increase over Time
     7. Humans, Reality, and Time can be viewed at any scale with losing information
     8. Pareto efficiency is essentially impossible